dmaccormac/dmaccormac.github.io/_posts/2024-11-21-setup-eclipse-cpp.md

 If you downloaded the C++ version of Eclipse, the C/C++ Development Tools (CDT) plugin should already be included.
 If you need to install CDT manually you can go to  Help > Eclipse Marketplace, search for CDT and install it [4].

 # Conclusion
 With a little configuration, Eclipse proved to be a usable C++ development environment on Windows.
 The IDE provides support for C++ via the Marketplace and CDT plugin [4].
 However, we must provide a C++ compiler to use.
 The process of setting up the compiler was greatly simplified thanks to the work of the  MinGW-w64 and WinLibs.com projects [2, 3].
-Once the compiler was sucessfully installed, we were able to sucessfully build and run C++ projects in Eclipse.
+Once the compiler was sucessfully installed, we were able to build and run C++ projects in Eclipse.

 # References